CjBallesil/Bullet-Physics-Integration-Project/README.md

 # Bullet-Physics-Integration-Project
+An assignment for class focused on working with LARC Engine's Bullet Physics.
 ## About
-This was meant to be a physics simulator that would spawn balls for the player to interact with.
-However, I ran into so many different problems that I did not reach a working state by the due date.
-I have continued to work on it for my own sake.
-Grade by the commits submitted by the due date if you must.
-Please take the time to at least evaluate the effort I put into this assignment despite the fact that it is so bad when it runs.
+This was meant to be a physics simulator that would spawn balls for the player to interact with, but is currently non-interactable.